marcus8448/marcus8448.github.io/content/projects/gamemodeoverhaul.md

 # About

-This was my first real mod for Minecraft, made in February 2019.
+This was my first proper Minecraft modification, originally released in February 2019.
 Created in about two weeks, the original goal of this mod was just restore the removed integer `/gamemode` arguments, but its scope steadily expanded to other commands and aliases.